Gorilla groups Habituated for trekking in Uganda.

 Busing family usually forages within Bwindi forest’s deeper areas.
 This group rarely comes out and is ally seen around the edges of the park.

 This family was named after the location where it is found.
 It was the first group to be habituated in the southern sector of Bwindi.
 Initially the group had 17 member but have now reduced to 12.
 Nkuringo gorilla family was the first to record a the birth of twins.
 Nkuringo gorilla family is known for spending a lot of time outside the park.

-This group was formed in 2012 following the continuous dispersing of Mishaya family members.
-Several members from Mishaya were relocated to this group, and they were joined by wildlife members.
+Formed in 2012 following the continuous dispersing of Mishaya family members.
+Baking groups has several members from Mishaya.
 Later the group was set for habituation as they keep an eye on those that were already habituated.
 This family is used by people that solely want to experience a gorilla habituation exercise.

 Because the group is still under habituation exercise, there is no alpha Male.
 Currently, the gorilla group has a total of 15 members.
 These include ; 1 silverback and 5 adult females, there are 2 sub-adults and 2 juveniles as well as 5 infants.